 Ovulatory Challenges and Solutions

 Because there are a variety of ovulation challenges, every woman’s fertility options are different.
-Women who have irregular cycles may experience instance of anovulation (not ovulating) or may have elevated LH levels throughout their cycle that make it harder to identify their peak and to know whether they have actually ovulated or not.
+Women who have irregular cycles may experience instances of anovulation (not ovulating) or may have elevated LH levels throughout their cycle that make it harder to identify their peak and to know whether they have actually ovulated or not.
 A double-check method like BBT tracking or progesterone tests can help confirm that ovulation occurred by detecting a temp rise/increase in progesterone, the hormone that rises after ovulation to support the potential fetus.

 Women can take back control of their fertility by seeking professional advice, staying informed, joining supportive communities, and using all of the tools available.